SFTtech/openage/building.md

 *Microsoft Age of Empires 2* installation directory (Support for setup CDs is almost finished).

 We use the `cmake` system for all our building needs.
 The `configure` script is a cmake wrapper that will create a build directory and invoke cmake with the appropriate flags.
-The Makefile in the project root is created by cmake, and acts as a wrapper around several useful features.
+The Makefile in the project root acts as a wrapper around several useful features.

 For more build system internals, see [doc/buildsystem](doc/buildsystem).

+## Dependencies

+Dependencies are needed for:

+* C = compiling
+* R = running
+* T = media convert script

+Dependency list:

+    CRT   python >=3.3
+    T     python imaging library (PIL) -> pillow
+    T     numpy
+    CR    opengl >=2.1
+    CR    glew
+    CR    ftgl
+    R     dejavu font
+    CR    freetype2
+    CR    fontconfig
+    C     cmake >=2.8.10
+    CR    sdl2
+    CR    sdl2_image
+    CR    opusfile
+    C     gcc >=4.8 or clang >=3.3

+    T age of empires II conquerors expansion patch 1.0c
+              optionally: with userpatch/forgotten empires
+              expansion installed: with wine OR as the program directory we will support more patchlevels in the future.  due to fundamental technical differences,
+              age of empires II HD does _not_ work yet.

+## Build procedure

 ### For developers/users who want to try the project